Kimberly-Clark pursues spin-off of health care business

 The company said the move would enable it to focus on its consumer and K-C professional brands.

-Kimberly-Clark said Robert Abernathy, currently group president - Europe, global nonwovens and continuous improvement and sustainability, will become chief executive of the new health care company if its spun off.
+Kimberly-Clark said Robert Abernathy, currently group president - Europe, global nonwovens and continous improvement and sustainability, will become chief executive of the new health care company if its spun off.

 The company said it expects to make a final recommendation regarding in the next several months.
 If the spin-off is approved, the transaction would be completed by the end of the third quarter of 2014.